silx-kit/hdf5plugin/README.md

 The HDF5 libraries takes in these compression parameters as one or more 32-bit `unsigned int` values, which are named `cd_values[]` in most HDF5 routines.
-In the case of `H5Z-SPERR`, there is exactly one `unsigned int` used to carry this information.
+In the case of `H5Z-SPERR`, there is exactly one `unsigned int` used to carry compression-related information, and possibly one more `unsigned int` to indicate the potential existance of missing values.

 ### Find  `cd_values[]` Using the Programming Interface
 Using the HDF5 programming interface, `cd_values[]` carrying the compression parameters are passed